Looking for realistic things to do in Los Angeles with kids? These ideas are both family friendly and fun to do on your

 One of the first “big” amusement parks I took my kids to was Universal Studios.
 It has a variety of rides for both big and little kids and isn’t too large that you can’t see everything in one day.
 Watch special effects shows, take a studio tour on the tram to see how movies are made, and go on age-appropriate rides.

 Visitors of all ages can enjoy the Wizarding World of Harry Potter or Super Nintendo World.
 I also suggest getting a fast pass so you don’t have to wait in line.

 17. Knott’s Berry Farm

 Knott’s Berry Farm in Buena Park is home of Snoopy and the gang.
 This amusement park is small enough that you can actually visit nearly every area in a day (though likely not go on every ride).

 I was surprised to see that Knott’s has a ton of roller coaster rides, especially geared toward big kids.
 But there’s still plenty to do for little kids, including toddler roller coasters, rides, shows, and entertainment.

 Los Angeles is known for wonderful weather, including the outdoors.
 From trail hikes to gardens, below are some of our family favorites to check out:

 19. Sturtevant Falls

 This is one of my favorite hikes, because it boasts a wonderful waterfall at the end.
-You’ll also cross plenty of creeks and streams, and even pass cabins where people actually stay.
+You’ll also cross plenty of creeks, and even pass cabins where people actually stay.
 It’s truly an awe-inspiring hike with plenty to explore, but still doable for kids.

 That said, note that the hike is a 3.3-mile hike, and has a steep uphill climb on your way back to the lot.
-You’ll also have to guide your kids to step on rocks and cross streams.
+You’ll also have to guide your kids to step on rocks and cross water.
 Baby carriers work great for little ones—otherwise, wait until they’re a good three- or four-years-old to make the trek.